MateuszKubuszok/pipez/README.md

 #### `removeSubtype` configuration

-Tells derivarion that for particular input subtype it should use a specified type class instance:
+Tells derivation that for particular input subtype it should use a specified type class instance:

 ```scala
 // C doesn't have a corresponding target